Code-Institute-Submissions/cook-book-13/README.md

 **What are the tech considerations?**

-As this application is trageted towards a tech savy audienc, there should be a mobile first approach to design and functionality.
+As this application is trageted towards a tech savy audience, there should be a mobile first approach to design and functionality.
 This product is for general consumers.
 As this is a B2C product, it should focus heavily on styling and emotive design.
 The target user is short on time so navigation should be intuitive and layout should quickly and clearly communicate recipie steps and ingredients.

 To determine the objectives and user needs for this release I have created the table below.
 Each opportunity/problem is rated on a scale of 1 - 5 in two dimensions; Importance and Feasibility.